Do Garment Bags Count as Carry-On? (Answered)

 5. Pack clothing and essentials with the destination in mind

 It pays to always pack for a flight with the destination in mind.
 Consider the weather and climate in the place you will be operating from as you pack clothing and accessories.
-To be even more efficient, ensure the clothing you have on as you board the plane is appropriate for your destination as well.
+To be even more efficient, ensure the clothing you’ve on as you board the plane is appropriate for your destination as well.

 There’s definitely more to packing than garments bags, carry-ons, and luggage.
 Here are some other luggage-related questions many travelers grapple with before boarding a plane.